 *FFEL Loans (Federal Family Education Loan program) are funded through a bank, credit union, or other lender that participates in the program.
 Direct Loans are funded by the federal government.
-Seton Hall Law students who borrowed between 2002 to 2010 have FFEL loans.
+Seton Hall Law students who borrowed a federal loan between 2002 to 2010 have FFEL loans.

 Only payments made on Direct Loans after Oct.
 1, 2007 may be counted towards the required 120 payments for public service loan forgiveness.
 The 120 required payments do not have to be consecutive, but they do need to be made ON-TIME.
 The payments must be made under one of the following payment plans: